yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-006_Search_Special_Characters.md

 ## ✅ Expected Result
 - No matching products are displayed
 - A "No results found" message is shown (or equivalent)
-- System does not crash or display errors
-- Input is handled safely without unexpected behavior